-Per- or poly-fluoroalkyl substances (PFAS) comprise a family of more than 10,000 man-made chemicals used in a wide range of common household, commercial and industrial products.
+Per- or poly-fluoroalkyl substances (PFAS) comprise a family of more than 10,000 man-made chemicals used in a wide range of common household, commercial, and industrial products.
 They are found in products such as non-stick pans, water repellant fabrics and applications, fast food packaging, and even some brands of dental floss.
-Among those products containing PFAS is Aqueous Film Forming Foam (AFFF), a fire extinguishing agent used to fight petroleum-based fires.
+Among those products containing PFAS is AFFF, a fire extinguishing agent used to fight petroleum-based fires.

 AFFF was developed in the 1970s and used at airports for aircraft fire emergencies.
 AFFF is an ideal extinguishing agent for flammable liquid fires, such as those caused by jet fuel, due to its ability to form a layer of aqueous film over fuel to extinguish and prevent fire.
 The effectiveness of this film forming layer is dependent upon PFAS, which has stable chemical and thermal properties that do not easily break down when exposed to water or heat.
-Due to its effectiveness, the United States military created specification MIL-F-24385F which requires that AFFF contain PFAS.
+Due to its effectiveness, the United States military created specification MIL-F-24385F which required that AFFF contain PFAS.
 In turn, the Federal Aviation Administration (FAA) ordered certificated airports supporting air carrier operations, such as the Jackson Hole Airport, to use MIL-F-24385F-certified AFFF containing PFAS for aircraft fire emergencies.
+FAA also required that airports periodically test firefighting equipment to ensure its operational capability in the event of an emergency.
+This required AFFF to be discharged as part of the firefighting equipment testing exercise.

-Until several years ago, AFFF containing PFAS was not widely known to be an environmental concern.
-However, studies have found that prolonged exposure to certain PFAS chemicals, including those contained in MIL-F-24385F AFFF, could result in risks to human health.
-Therefore, although AFFF containing PFAS has a positive role in saving lives and FAA requires it be used by U.S. airports in the event of an aircraft fire emergency, there is a concern that releases to the environment could infiltrate groundwater and potentially affect the health of those that have prolonged exposure.
+In recent years, PFAS has been determined to have potential health impacts.
+Studies have found that prolonged exposure to certain PFAS chemicals, including those contained in MIL-F-24385F AFFF, could result in risks to human health.
+Therefore, although AFFF containing PFAS has had a positive role in saving lives and FAA required it be used by U.S. airports in the event of an aircraft fire emergency, there is a concern that releases to the environment infiltrated groundwater and potentially affected the health of those that have prolonged exposure.